Article key points:

 - Casualty

 Insurance coverage against legal liability, including that for death, injury or disability, or damage to real or personal property.
+A casualty line of authority may include auto, workers’ compensation, liability, and theft insurance products, depending on state regulatory definitions.

 - Variable life and variable annuity